Bag boundaries for quasispinor confinement within nanolanes on a graphene sheet

-We now consider the intermediate case of a nanolane which is realized by rotating the honeycomb lattice by angle of $\alpha$; see Fig. \ref{e}a.
-In the aforementioned example of a suspended graphene sheet over a rectangular trench, this realization can be viewed as the lattice being rotated relative to the edges of the trench and the edges themselves being represented by the straight boundary lines of permeabilities $ \textsf{p}_\textrm{L}$ and $\textsf{p}_\textrm{R}$.
-It is clear that the nanolane bandgap will periodically change with $\alpha$ in such a way that for $\alpha=2j\pi/6$ and $\alpha=(2j+1)\pi/6$, with nonnegative integer $j$, correspond to zigzag and armchair states, respectively.
-Using skew coordinates, it is straightforward to obtain the generalized form of the wavevector $k_{\myperp,n}$ as
+We now consider the intermediate case of nanolanes realized by rotating the honeycomb lattice with a tilt angle of $\alpha$; see Fig. \ref{im-e}a.
+In the example of a suspended graphene sheet over a rectangular trench, this realization can be viewed as the lattice being rotated relative to the edges of the trench.
+It is clear that the nanolane bandgap will periodically change with $\alpha$ in such a way that it reduces to armchair and zigzag states for $\alpha=2j\pi/6$ and $\alpha=(2j+1)\pi/6$, respectively, where $j$ is a nonnegative integer.
+Using skew coordinates, it is straightforward to obtain the generalized form of the wavevector $k_{2,n}$ as

-where $0\leq \alpha\leq \pi/6$ and, for $\alpha=0$ and $\pi/6$, the zigzag and armchair relations \eqref{k-zz} and \eqref{k-ac} are recovered, respectively.
-The bandgap of intermediate nanolane is given by Eq. \eqref{ep-ac} by replacing $\Lambda$ in Eq. \eqref{L} with
+where $0\leq \alpha\leq \pi/6$.
+As expected, for $\alpha=0$ and $\pi/6$, the armchair and zigzag relations \eqref{k-ac} and \eqref{k-zz} are recovered (note that the zigzag nanolane in this case is aligned along the $x$-axis, compare Figs. \ref{im-e}a and \ref{GNLs}c; hence, to recover Eq. \eqref{k-zz}, one further requires a relabeling $k_1\leftrightarrow k_2$).
+The bandgap of intermediate nanolane is given by Eq. \eqref{ep-ac} provided one replaces $\Lambda$ with